-The Radiography program at West Virginia University Hospitals is a 2- year (23 month) certificate program offering comprehensive clinical and didactic education in Radiologic Technology.
-Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (A.R.R.T.) certification exam in Radiography pending A.R.R.T review and approval.
-In addition, the program fulfills the educational requirements for all states within the US requiring state licensure or certification (See Professional Certification and Licensure Disclosure under Program Documents).
+The Radiography program at WVU Hospitals is a two year (23-month) certificate program offering comprehensive clinical and didactic education in Radiologic Technology.
+Successful completion qualifies graduates as eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam in Radiography, pending ARRT review and approval.
+In addition, the program fulfills the educational requirements for all U.S. states requiring state licensure or certification (see Professional Certification and Licensure Disclosure under Program Documents.)

-The program was reviewed in 2019 and was awarded accreditation for a period of 8 years through 2027.
+The program was reviewed in 2019 and was awarded accreditation for a period of eight years, ending in 2027.

 The Radiology Department at WVUH utilizes the latest in imaging technology to provide a wide variety of diagnostic capabilities.
-Image acquisition is 100% digital utilizing CareStream DRX-1™ DR systems, Toshiba RADREX™-i DR systems and a FUJIFILM™ Picture Archiving and Communication system for image display and archive.
-The main facility is located within Ruby Memorial Hospital with satellite imaging units located on the same campus in the Physician’s Office Center.
+Image acquisition is 100 percent digital and uses CareStream DRX-1™ DR systems, Toshiba RADREX™-i DR systems, and a FUJIFILM™ Picture Archiving and Communication system for image display and archiving.
+The main facility is located within J.W.
+Ruby Memorial Hospital, with satellite imaging units located in the adjacent Physician’s Office Center.
 Additional clinical sites include the University Towne Centre outpatient clinic and the WVU Medicine Spine clinic.
-Imaging equipment consist of 9 general radiographic units, 3 digital R/F units, 6 Canon/Toshiba CT scanners ( 3 – 320 slice, 2- 160 slice and 1- 64 slice), and 5 Neuro, Vascular & Interventional Suites.
+Imaging equipment consist of nine general radiographic units, three digital R/F units, six Canon/Toshiba CT scanners (three 320-slice units, two 160-slice units, and one 64-slice unit), and five neuro, vascular, and interventional suites.

-Tuition is $1,500 per semester ($6,000 for the 23 month program).
-Additional costs include books, uniforms, graduation fees, certification exam fees and conference registration & travel expense (see FAQ’s document for estimated costs).
+Tuition is $1,500 per semester ($6,000 for the 23-month program.)
+Additional costs include books, uniforms, graduation fees, certification exam fees, and conference registration and travel expense (see FAQ document for estimated costs.)
 Students are informed of required textbook and uniform purchases upon admission to the program.
-Upon acceptance into the program, students are assessed a non-refundable, $50 admission fee.
+Upon acceptance into the program, students are assessed a non-refundable $50 admission fee.
 All tuition and fees are subject to change without notice.
-Student participating in the Associate’s degree option will be assessed tuition and fees based on Pierpont’s current fee structure.
+Students participating in the Associate’s degree option will be assessed tuition and fees based on Pierpont’s Commmunity and Technical College’s current fee structure.

-The Radiography program is approved by the USDE to participate in the Student Financial Assistance Programs to include Pell Grants and the Direct Loan program.
-In addition, the Program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
+The Radiography program is approved by the U.S. Department of Education to participate in federal student financial assistance programs, including the Pell Grant and Direct Loan programs.
+In addition, the program is approved for Montgomery GI Bill benefits for eligible enrolled veterans.
 Student financial aid eligibility is determined upon admission into the program.
-Additional information can be obtained by selecting the Financial Aid link in the navigation bar at the top of this page.
+Additional information can be obtained by visiting the Financial Aid page.